Finishing – Preparing 3D prints for touch readers

 Overhead image of 3D printed map with grassy area going over the top of the buildings of Parliament House

-3D printed model of Parliement House in Canberra with model-makers grass added.
-Image courtesy of Braille and Large Print Services, NSW Department of Education
+3D printed model of Parliament House in Canberra with model-makers grass added.
+Image courtesy of Braille and Large Print Services, NSW Department of Education.

 Fabrics such as felt, fleece or hessian can also be glued to a 3D model.
 If the model is shaped, you will need to cut the fabric accordingly.